WebFiori/json/README.md

 # JsonX

-A JSON helper library for creating JSON strings in PHP.
+A helper library for creating JSON strings in PHP.
+It can be used to create well-formatted json strings from any variable type (strings, numbers, boolean arrays and even objects).
 More information about JSON notation can be found at https://www.json.org/.

 <p align="center">
   <a href="https://travis-ci.org/usernane/jsonx"><img src="https://travis-ci.org/usernane/jsonx.svg?branch=master"></a>